Martinez, California

 Does Lily Garipova speak Russian for Martinez transactions?

 Yes.
 Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in Martinez and the broader central Contra Costa corridor in either Russian or English.
+Lily represents Russian-speaking buyers and sellers in Martinez and the broader central Contra Costa corridor in either English or Russian.
 Russian-language Martinez page: lilygaripova.com/ru/martinez-realtor/.

 Why is Martinez the Contra Costa County seat and how does that affect housing?

 Martinez has been the Contra Costa County seat since 1850.
 The county government complex (Court of Appeal, Superior Court, county administration, county jail) sits in downtown Martinez on Court Street and Pine Street, generating roughly 4,000 to 5,000 county-employee jobs concentrated in the downtown core.
-The county-seat status supports stable downtown commercial demand and gives Martinez a more developed civic infrastructure than comparable Contra Costa cities.
-The housing impact is modest: stable downtown employment supports the downtown walkable single-family tier.
+The county-seat status supports stable downtown commercial demand and gives Martinez a more developed civic infrastructure (county library main branch, Department of Conservation and Development office) than comparable Contra Costa cities.
+Housing impact is modest: stable downtown employment supports the downtown walkable single-family tier.

 What does Amtrak Capitol Corridor connectivity from Martinez actually look like?